davidaknowles/gamma_sgvb/README.md

 This repo contains all the code required to recreate the results in

-Stochastic gradient variational Bayes for gamma approximating distributions David A. Knowles http://arxiv.org/abs/1509.01631
+Stochastic gradient variational Bayes for gamma approximating distributions, David A. Knowles http://arxiv.org/abs/1509.01631